2023 Most Popular Nursing Bachelor's Degree Schools in Missouri

 The following schools top our list of the Most Popular Nursing Bachelor's Degree Colleges.

-Our 2023 rankings named Goldfarb School of Nursing at Barnes-Jewish College the most popular school in Missouri for nursing students working on their bachelor’s degree.
-Located in the large city of Saint Louis, Goldfarb School of Nursing is a private not-for-profit school with a fairly small student population.
+Our analysis found Goldfarb School of Nursing at Barnes-Jewish College to be the most popular school for nursing students who want to pursue a bachelor’s degree in Missouri.
+Located in the large city of Saint Louis, Goldfarb School of Nursing is a private not-for-profit college with a fairly small student population.

 About 87% of the students majoring in nursing at the school are women while 13% are male.